 Get to know me!

-With a foundation in industrial, graphic, and digital design, my past work has spanned physical product development, user research, product strategy, and more.
+I am an Amsterdam-based product designer, with 10 years of experience within the design industry.
+With a foundation in industrial and digital design, my past work has spanned physical product development, user research, product strategy, and more.
 I began in the fast-paced world of U.S. robotics startups, where I helped build MVPs from the ground up, and have since transitioned into a focus on sustainability and accessibility.

 While I thrive in the strategic realm of product management, my heart remains in the hands-on craft of design.
-I excel at speaking the languages of both developers, business leads, and creative teams, and bridge these gaps to turn insights and requirements into scalable solutions.
+I excel at speaking the languages of developers, business leads, and creative teams, and bridge gaps to turn insights and requirements into scalable solutions.

 Location